taylerlyday/digital-history_project/pages/essay-01.md

 # The Art of English

-{% include feature/line-chart.html data="sotu-20th-century" topic="The American Dream" %}
+{% include feature/line-chart.html data="sotu-20th-century" topic="foundations of America" %}

+I chose to feature this graph because I feel like one of the concepts for the foundation of America is the english language itself.
+The language has added a lot more words to the dictionary compared to the 1900s.
+Since the standard American citizen has altered severly, I thought this graph would help with distinguishing the fact of how a lot has changed due to the American people overtime.

 I am at a conference meet for track and field in Boseman, Idaho.
 I am going to just write about my experience here in paragraphs because I don't recall my essay topic right now.
 So, this is Day 1 of being here and it is very cold, as in -11 degrees cold.
-I chose to feature this topic because I feel like the idea of "American Dream" has changed in the past decade due to the circumstances the world is in right now.

 ## Introduction